multigrid-courses/Syllabus-MG1/README.md

 numerical methods is assumed, as well as some experience with programming.
 We use Matlab from programming assignments and Git, hosted at [GitHub](https://github.com), for code and document management.
-This coarse serves as a de facto introduction to modern software engineering.
+This coarse introduces some ideas in modern software engineering such as distributed repositories and collaboration.

 ##  Overview of Multigrid Course Series